EIHW/OnlinePersonalisationDMAR/README.md

 # Online Personalistaion of Deep Learning Classifiers
 > This repository is a subset of https://github.com/mberghofer/online-personalisation-of-dl-classifiers

-This repository hosts the code necessary to replicate the experiments of [TODO: add publication here].
+This repository hosts the code necessary to replicate the experiments of the paper titled.
+If you find the code useful or if you use it your research, please cite:
+[TODO: add publication here]

 The experimental design follows a two-phase approach.
 In the first part ("offline training") a deep learning classifier is trained in a leave-one-subject-out manner.
 This classifier is then seperated in a deep feature extractor and a